Exploiting locality in high-dimensional factorial hidden Markov models: Approximate filtering and smoothing

-with the convention that the maximum over an empty set is zero. \end{theorem} The proof of Theorem \ref{thm:smoothing} is in Appendix \ref{app:A} (see Section \ref{subsec:smoothing_thm_proof}).
-The only difference between the bound in this theorem and that in Theorem \ref{th:goodapprox} are the constants $\alpha_2(\beta, \epsilon_{-},\epsilon_{+})$ and $\gamma_2(\beta,\epsilon_{-},\epsilon_{+})$, explicit expressions can be deduced from the proof.
+with the convention that the maximum over an empty set is zero. \end{theorem} The proof of Theorem \ref{thm:smoothing} is in appendix A. The only difference between the bound in this theorem and that in Theorem \ref{th:goodapprox} are the constants $\alpha_2(\beta, \epsilon_{-},\epsilon_{+})$ and $\gamma_2(\beta,\epsilon_{-},\epsilon_{+})$, explicit expressions can be deduced from the proof.
+The full assumption on the initial distribution $\mu_0$ can be found in appendix A.

 The approximate smoothing method, shown in Algorithm \ref{alg:newback} has complexity

 Assuming $3 \max_{K \in \mathcal{K}}\mathbf{card}(K)$ is smaller than $2 \max_{K \in \mathcal{K}}\mathbf{card}(N^m_v(K))$, which is typically the case in practice, the overall complexity of Algorithm \ref{alg:newforward} combined with Algorithm \ref{alg:newback} is: